-The first stage of an active cyberattack is initial access, which is the establishment of an initial foothold within a network.
-This step is difficult to perform, and therefore many aspiring attackers can purchase network access from threat actors with specialized skills.
+The first stage of an active cyberattack is initial access, which establishes an initial foothold within a network.
+This step is difficult to perform; therefore, many aspiring ransomware attackers can purchase network access from threat actors with specialized skills.

 In our newly released report Wholesale Access Markets & Ransomware – A $10 investment for millions in return, we delve into the intricacies of network access for sale on the underground.
 As we share in the report, there are two broad options for access for sale: initial access brokers (IABs), which auction access to companies for hundreds to thousands of dollars, or wholesale access markets (WAMs), which sell access to compromised endpoints or their password data for a mere $10.

 Download our report to learn more about WAMs and how you can protect your organization from attackers.

 WAMs are similar to digital flea markets, with low prices, large inventory (they listed access to ~4.3 million endpoints in 2021), and little guarantee that access is persistent.
 Furthermore, many market listings could belong to a random individual user, which is of lesser value to attackers.

 However, if an attacker purchases access to an endpoint that belongs to an enterprise network, it can be the diamond-in-the-rough that can open the door to a larger attack..
 This is allegedly what happened in the breach of Uber, in which an attacker purchased access to a compromised endpoint on one of these markets.

 According to some researchers, this compromised endpoint included access to Uber’s Onelogin identity and access management platform, and attackers used this to penetrate further into the network.

 Indeed, in our research we discovered that we can attribute WAM listings to an enterprise based on analyzing SaaS logins in the listing.
 For-sale systems logged into enterprise software (for example, Slack and Jira) presumably belong to an enterprise whose name is mentioned in the URL.